Higher curvature corrections to the black hole Wheeler-DeWitt equation and the annihilation to nothing scenario: Introduction

 In this broader context, nonperturbative approaches, such as loop quantum gravity \cite{Modesto:2004wm,Ashtekar:2005qt,Corichi:2015xia,Sartini:2020ycs,Geiller:2020xze,Ongole:2022rqi} or string theoretic constructions \cite{Polchinski:1998rq,Polchinski:1998rr}, suggest that singularity resolution can occur due to fundamentally quantum effects.
 However, it is unclear whether such effects can be captured within a low energy effective field theory (EFT) framework.
 From the EFT perspective \cite{Weinberg:1978kz,Donoghue:1993eb,Donoghue:1994dn,Burgess:2003jk}, GR is viewed as the low energy limit of a more fundamental ultraviolet (UV) theory.
 Consequently, it is unnatural to expect that singularity resolution can be achieved solely within the canonical quantization of the GR framework, as its description inevitably breaks down near the Planck scale, where higher curvature operators and new physical degrees of freedom become significant.

-In this paper, we revisit Yeom’s \emph{Annihilation-to-nothing} interpretation by introducing higher-curvature corrections within the EFT framework, treating GR as an effective theory valid below a UV cutoff.
-By analyzing the modified WDW equation arising from this extended action, we re-evaluate Yeom’s wave packet solutions and their behavior in the presence of higher-curvature terms \cite{Endlich:2017tqa}.
-Our analysis clarifies that any genuine resolution of singularities cannot be achieved within the low-energy EFT framework and would require UV-sensitive operators beyond the GR regime.
+In this paper, we revisit Yeom’s \emph{annihilation-to-nothing} interpretation by introducing higher-curvature corrections within the effective field theory (EFT) framework, treating general relativity (GR) as an effective field theory valid below a ultraviolet (UV) cutoff.
+By analyzing the modified Wheeler–DeWitt (WDW) equation derived from this extended action, we re-examine Yeom’s wave packet solutions and their behavior in the presence of higher-curvature terms \cite{Endlich:2017tqa}.